maria11129/DevFest24-Enhanced-Quality-of-Experience/README.md

 This project addresses the challenge of improving the Quality of Experience (QoE) for satellite broadband users sharing bandwidth.
 Our solution dynamically allocates bandwidth to clients based on real-time traffic shaping, ensuring optimal performance even under bandwidth constraints.
 ## NOTE :
 Some functions didnt work correctly because of the lack of teamwork between the backend and the frontend " Im the backend dev " but you can call me " Full stack ". it's sad :/ :)
+### WHAT's WORK correctly :
+ Simulation without visualisation .
+### WHAT's supposed to work correctly :
+1. Registration with email verification " need little ajustement to work correctly ".
+2. Authentication .
+3. Visualisation synchronized with the simulation .
+4. Database of users + Databases of the simulations .
 # FastAPI Registration with Email Verification

 This FastAPI application implements user registration with email verification using a temporary user model (`TempUser`) before finalizing the registration process.